danijar/crafter/README.md

 - `place_furnace`
 - `make_iron_pickaxe`
 - `collect_diamond`

-The set of unlocked achievements can also be accessed via the `info` dictionary.

 The sum of rewards per episode can range from -0.5 (losing all health without any achivement) to 13 (unlocking all achievements and keeping or restoring all